dantheman4500/API-Back-end-/README.md

 # Description

-This application allows various different users to create an account and post blog posts.
-Users can also edit and delete their own posts.
-It also allows them to comment on posts from other users.
+This is an API for a social network web application where users can share their thoughts, react to friends' thoughts, and create a friend list.
+It uses Express.js for routing, a MongoDB database, the Mongoose ODM, and Moment.js to format timestamps.
+The seed data is created using Insomnia.

 # Screenshot
 ![webpage screenshot](./video/ezgif.com-gif-maker.gif)